Jennifer Rubell

 Jennifer Rubell (born 1970) is an American conceptual artist known for her participatory sculpture, video, and food performances.
 Rubell has held performances and exhibitions at Foundation Beyeler in Riehen, Switzerland, the Los Angeles County Museum of Art, Performa, Dallas Contemporary, The Power Plant Contemporary Art Gallery in Toronto, Saatchi Gallery in London, and the Brooklyn Museum.
 Rubell lives and works in New York City.

 Early life and education

-Rubell was born in New York City to art collectors Donald and Mera Rubell.
+Rubell was born in New York City to art collectors Donald and Mera Rubell, the founders of the Rubell Museum.
 She is the niece of American entrepreneur Steve Rubell.
 Rubell attended Public School 6 and the Horace Mann School and later earned a B.A. in Fine Arts from Harvard University.
 She also studied at the Culinary Institute of America.
 When she was 19, Rubell worked as a studio intern for artist Jeff Koons.

 Work

 Food performances

 Rubell is perhaps best known for her food performances.
 Each year since 2002, Rubell puts on an interactive food performance at the Rubell Family Collection in Miami during Art Basel Miami Beach.
 These performances range from works such as Faith from 2013 which consisted of a large seesaw covered in egg tarts that teetered back and forth as visitors consumed the pastries to Incubation from 2011 in which nursemaids cultured yogurt in a glass booth.
 Visitors were handed jars of yogurt through a slot in the window and added sweetness by catching honey the dripped from the ceiling.
 Rubell has also staged food performances at Performa, the New York performance art festival.